-In 2009, Bensman left journalism to join the Texas DPS, where he worked in concert with federal homeland security and U.S. Intelligence Community agencies to identify and mitigate terrorism threats.
-He designed and directed collection operations that fed into the Intelligence Community, prompted or advanced federal counterterrorism investigations, and produced confidential human sources.
-He routinely briefed senior DPS leadership, and state and national elected leaders about threats related to both domestic and international extremism in Texas.
-Holding a DHS-sponsored security clearance, Bensman worked frequently with FBI Joint Terrorism Task Forces throughout Texas, ICE Homeland Security Investigations, the FBI’s Terrorist Screening Center, the National Targeting Center, DHS Intelligence & Analysis Division, and the National Counterterrorism Center.
+In 2009, Bensman left journalism to enter public service with the Texas Department of Public Safety.
+As a senior counterterrorism programs specialist, analyst, and manager of an analytical unit, he designed and directed collection operations that fed into the Intelligence Community, prompted or advanced federal counterterrorism investigations, and produced confidential human sources.
+He routinely briefed senior DPS leadership, state elected leaders and members of Congress about threats related to both domestic and international extremism in Texas.
+Holding a DHS-sponsored security clearance, Bensman worked frequently with FBI Joint Terrorism Task Forces, ICE and its Homeland Security Investigations, the FBI’s Terrorist Screening Center, the National Targeting Center, DHS Intelligence & Analysis Division, and the National Counterterrorism Center.

-Bensman holds two master’s degrees, one an M.A. in Security Studies from the Naval Postgraduate School, Center for Homeland Defense and Security (2015, Outstanding Thesis designee).
+Bensman holds an M.A. in Security Studies from the Naval Postgraduate School, Center for Homeland Defense and Security (2015, Outstanding Thesis designee).
 He also holds an M.A. in Journalism from the University of Missouri School of Journalism (2009).
 He holds an undergraduate degree in journalism from Northern Arizona University.
 In 2017, he completed a 350-hour State of Texas Command College leadership program sponsored by the Texas Department of Public Safety.